Skip to content

 Args:

-arcticdem_ds (xr.Dataset): The ArcticDEM Dataset containing the 'dem' variable.
+arcticdem_ds (xr.Dataset): The ArcticDEM Dataset containing the 'dem' variable (float32).

-outer_radius (int, optional): The outer radius of the annulus kernel in m.
+outer_radius (int): The outer radius of the neighborhood in meters.

-inner_radius (int, optional): The inner radius of the annulus kernel in m.
+inner_radius (int): The inner radius of the annulus kernel in meters.

 Returns: